tomcam/mity-cutest/README.md

   SUCCESS: All unit tests have passed.
 ```

+Congratulations!
+You have written your first unit test.

 ### Run the unit test with the --verbose flag

 Remember how CUTest automatically creates a `main()` function for you?
 It has some command-line options.
-Let's see what happens when you use its `--verbose` flag.
+Let's see what happens when you run the test again, passing it a `--verbose` flag on the command line.

 ```bash
 $ ./test_area --verbose